danzifire/danzifire.github.io/_posts/2015-08-15-gettingstarted.md

  am just having a chat to the world.
 I think talking out loud about a problem is

- the best of solving it.
+ the best way of solving it.